 Leading national weather services and earth system research centers choose Cray

 High-resolution numerical weather prediction and earth system climate modeling are grand challenge problems requiring enormous computational power.
 Meteorological forecasting services need to run comprehensive global and high resolution regional numerical weather prediction forecasting suites within operational time constraints, especially in the case of severe weather events.
 Climate research centers need to support large long-running global climate simulations within a multi-disciplinary environment with rigorous reproducibility requirements.
-It’s why leading national weather services and earth system research centers such as the Deutscher Wetterdienst, European Centre for Medium-Range Weather Forecasts, Korea Meteorological Administration, Met Office, MeteoSwiss and National Oceanic and Atmospheric Administration choose Cray.
+It’s why leading national weather services and earth system research centers such as the Deutscher Wetterdienst, European Centre for Medium-Range Weather Forecasts, Australia’s Bureau of Meteorology, Korea Meteorological Administration, Met Office, MeteoSwiss and National Oceanic and Atmospheric Administration choose Cray.

 Cray’s robust computing, storage and data analytics solutions are designed to handle the earth science community’s biggest challenges.
 Our expertise in architecting, optimizing and supporting large-scale environments provides weather organizations with the ability to provide reliable, on-time delivery of forecasting guidance with greater certainty and detail at the earliest stages of operation.